passiv/snaptrade-sdks/sdks/ruby/README.md

 ##### type: `String`<a id="type-string"></a>
 Optional comma separated list of transaction types to filter by.
 SnapTrade does a best effort to categorize brokerage transaction types into a common set of values.
-Here are some of the most popular values: - BUY - SELL - DIVIDEND - CONTRIBUTION - WITHDRAWAL - REI - INTEREST - FEE
+Here are some of the most popular values: - `BUY` - Asset bought. - `SELL` - Asset sold. - `DIVIDEND` - Dividend payout. - `CONTRIBUTION` - Cash contribution. - `WITHDRAWAL` - Cash withdrawal. - `REI` - Dividend reinvestment.
+- `INTEREST` - Interest deposited into the account. - `FEE` - Fee withdrawn from the account.

 #### 🔄 Return<a id="🔄-return"></a>